nadath/nadath.github.io/_posts/2023-07-16-hacked-jekyll.md

 [Stackoverflow](https://stackoverflow.com) was the saviour, as always.

-With the help of [GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) and [Jekyll](https://jekyllrb.com/docs/installation/), I managed to create a site and publish it on my GitHub Pages.
+Following the steps on [GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) and [Jekyll](https://jekyllrb.com/docs/installation/), I managed to create a site and publish it on my GitHub Pages.

 But once I tried changing the theme using remote_theme and plugins, the changes wouldn't appear on my site.